0xvext/0xvext.github.io/_posts/2018-07-29-migration-complete.md

 * Optimize workflow
 * Write up thoughts on the overall experience.

-Below are tests of various markdown
+Below are tests of various markdown.

 ---